How to Parse JSON in Python: Read, Write & Work With JSON Files

 Decoding JSON Into Custom Objects

-By default, the json library converts JSON objects to Python dictionaries.
-This is good enough if you want to make quick, shallow changes to the data.
-But if you have some data that’s integral to your program, you’ll want to represent the data as a custom Python object instead.
+By default, the JSON library converts JSON objects to Python dictionaries.
+This is good enough if you want to make quick, shallow changes while parsing JSON data for smaller Python objects.

 Here's an example Python class for todos: